rickythewriter/kung-fu-search/README.md

 }
 ```

 Let's say I am looking for the word, "butterfly sword", but I only type in "fly".
 I would shorten the distance by the number of letters in the query, to account for its inclusion in the result string.
+Instead of the distance being 3, because "fly" is three letters from being "but", the distance would be 0, because "butterfly sword" contains the sub-string, "fly".

 ## Creator - Ricky Thang
 - [GitHub](https://github.com/rickythewriter)